-Both MS Australia and MS Research Australia are committed to supporting the provision of proven therapies for improving the lives of people with MS, and will continue to monitor the debate regarding cannabis use for medical purposes and their potential impact on people affected by MS.
+Both MS Australia and MS Research Australia are committed to supporting the provision of proven therapies for improving the lives of people with MS.

 As stated earlier, our position on these issues is guided by a scientific, evidence-based approach and we would advocate for a regulatory framework that will facilitate further clinical trials to determine the components, dosage and frequency of cannabis-based products and their effectiveness in managing a range of symptoms for people living with chronic conditions like MS.